sangamesh123/Maths_Homework_Helper_App/private_policy.md

 <h3>5.
 Children’s Privacy</h3>

-Our app is for children under 13 and above.
+Our Service is designed for children under 13, and we comply with COPPA and similar laws.

-We do not knowingly collect personal information from children.
+We do not knowingly collect personal information from children without parental consent.

+If you are a parent or guardian, you may provide consent for your child’s data collection.

+Data collected from children is used solely to provide and improve App functionality.

+Parents may review, modify, or request deletion of their child’s data by contacting us